Akhil920/sql-fundamentals/Basics/data-dbms-database.md

 **Logical Structure of Database**: The data in database part of secondary memory will get structured into Blocks, Extents, Segments and Table Spaces.

-> Blocks: This is the smallest fragment of the memory where the data can be stored.
+> **Blocks**: This is the smallest fragment or unit of the memory where the data can be stored.
+In contrast, at the physical, operating system level, all the data is stored in bytes.

-> Extents: The collection of blocks are called Extents
+> **Extents**: An extent is a logical memory unit of database storage which is the collection of data blocks.
+DBA can also deallocate unused extents.

-> Segments: The collection of extents.
+> **Segments**: The collection of extents.

-> Table Spaces: The collection of Segments.
+> **Table Spaces**: The collection of Segments.

 ***